labdvm/SX1255-RPI4-5-HAT/README.md

 # SX1255-RPI4-5-HAT
 SX1255 HAT for RPi4-5
 Original by Wojciech SP5WWP
-Added LPF filters, LNA linear amplifier and V-Ref for VC-TCXO Z32IT
+Added LPF filters, LNA linear amplifier and V-Ref for VC-TCXO or with TCXO only.
+Z32IT